 Would I recommend this race?

 It was super well-organized.
 Special attention was paid to EVERY detail.
-It will be even more fun when there are no COVID restrictions and the weather conditions are nicer.
+It will be even more fun when the weather is cooler.

 Walking definitely slowed down my pace:

 Happy Running!
-Have run a real race yet?
+Have you run a race yet in the summer heat? ?
 If so, how did go?
-Are you planning to run one?
+Are you planning to run a long race this summer?
 Please share.